Princewillsarlex/selenium-shiiii/README.md

     python manage.py runserver 8750

-Then run the selinum test using
+Then run the selinum test in a seperate terminal using

     python manage.py test